johanforssell/sketch-android-assets/README.md

 Generate Android, Windows Phone and iOS assets in Sketch.

-Highlight the artboards you want to export and press the chosen key combo to export.
+Select the artboards you want to export and press the key combo.

 ## Installation